quicwg/base-drafts/draft-ietf-quic-transport.md

 way to retry them.

-An endpoint that receives packets that contain a source IP address and port that has not yet been used MUST start sending new packets with those values as a destination IP address and port.
-Packets exchanged between endpoints now follows a new path.
+An endpoint that receives packets that contain a source IP address and port that has not yet been used MUST start sending new packets with those as a destination IP address and port.
+Packets exchanged between endpoints now follow a new path.

+Due to variations in path latency or packet reordering, packets from different source addresses might be reordered.
+The packet with the highest packet number MUST be used to determine which path to use.
+Endpoints also need to be prepared to receive packets from an older source address.

 An endpoint MUST validate that its peer can receive packets at the new address before sending any significant quantity of data to that address, or it risks being used for denial of service.
-See {{migrate-validate}}
-for details.
+See {{migrate-validate}} for details.

 ### Privacy Implications of Connection Migration {#migration-linkability}